All posts by Glen Jackman

 Emotional No sharing of “deep soul-burdens” or marital complaints.
 Protecting the “Inner Circle” of marriage.

-Employment Task-oriented, never private time with the opposite sex.
+Employment Never private time with the opposite sex.
 Witnesses to avoid “Functional Intimacy.”

 The “Third Party” Problem in Mixed Friendships

-Just as we discussed, “born again” friendships forming a triangle with God, Reformed theology views male-female interactions as necessarily having a “Third Party” witness: the Church and the Spouse (present or future marriage).
+Just as we discussed, “born again” friendships forming a triangle with God, Reformed theology views male-female interactions as necessarily having a “Third Party” witnesses: the Church and the Spouse (present or betrothed spouse).

 Theological Axiom: No man is an island.
 A friendship between a man and a woman is never just about those two people; it affects the santity and peace of the Church and the sanctity of future/current marriages.